 Slippery Parking Lines Paint or Striping

-risk when the painted portion of the pavement becomes wet and slippery.
+As a result of this negligence, pedestrians are exposed to an unnecessary risk when the painted portion of the pavement becomes wet and slippery.

 Slick Walking Surfaces